.SYS File Extension

 SYS files are typically legitimate system files used by the Windows operating system, but they may also be used for distributing and executing malware attacks on victims' computers.
 To protect against malicious Windows attacks, never download and install an SYS file from the Internet unless you can verify the legitimacy of the source.

-Programs that open SYS files
+Programs that open or reference SYS files

 Device driver used by Motorola cell phones; allows the phone to communicate with computer and transfer files to and from the device; typically installed with the software installation CD included with the cell phone.